This content is WordProof timestamped

-In women with endometriosis the onset of related pain is generally reported to begin during adolescence or young adulthood, suggesting the development of endometriosis begins early in a woman’s life.
-Recent studies show that inflammation caused by endometriosis lesions, increases interleukin-1β (IL-1β) which is a key participant in the bodies inflammatory response.
+At the biological level inflammation caused by endometriosis lesions, increases interleukin-1β (IL-1β) which is a key participant in the bodies inflammatory response.
 This increase in IL-1β / macrophages leads to a subsequent increase in Nerve Growth Factor, netrin-1 and localised neurogenesis, whereby new neurons are formed to connect existing nerve fibres with endometriosis lesions, resulting in the sensation of pain.
-Recurrence of pain post surgery is linked to the activation of neurogenesis and reduction in apoptosis.

 Source: Ding S, et al. (2021); Peng et al. (2020); Radzinsky V, et al. (2020); Foster R, et al. (2019)

-In rare cases the only visible evidence of endometriosis in women, may be the presence of a peritoneal retraction pocket.
+In rare cases the only visible evidence of endometriosis in women, may be the presence of a hidden (peritoneal retraction) pocket.
 In these women, this peritoneal defect is commonly associated with pelvic pain, dyspareunia and secondary dysmenorrhea.
 In one study histopathologic analysis of tissue samples from these pockets found endometriosis in 60% of cases, followed by endosalpingiosis (13%) and chronic inflammation (7%) with only 20% of pockets considered normal.